Your Dialysis Care Team

 You, in fact, play the most important role on your care team.
 By taking control of your kidney care and following your treatment plan, you can feel your best and continue to do the things you love.
 Here are some tips for getting the most out of dialysis treatment:

-• Choose your dialysis access site and take care of it to prevent complications.
+- Choose your dialysis access type and take care of it to prevent complications.

 Meet Brian